MRG Executive Director Leads New Online Course – ‘Human Rights, Human Wrongs’

 Today, the SDG Academy launches Human Rights, Human Wrongs: Challenging Poverty, Vulnerability and Social Exclusion, a Massive Open Online Course (MOOC) focusing on human rights and their significance in a sustainable development context.

-The course is available to all and particularly created for graduate and advanced undergraduate students, human rights practitioners, lawyers, policymakers, private-sector actors and sustainable development practitioners.
+The course is available to all and is particularly created for graduate and advanced undergraduate students, human rights practitioners, lawyers, policymakers, private-sector actors and sustainable development practitioners.

-Human Rights, Human Wrongs: Challenging Poverty, Vulnerability and Social Exclusion is available on edX, a leading online MOOC provider that offers 1900+ different courses to an audience 14 million learners worldwide.
+Human Rights, Human Wrongs: Challenging Poverty, Vulnerability and Social Exclusion is available on edX, a leading online MOOC provider that offers 1900+ different courses to an audience of 14 million learners worldwide.
 The course launches today, but enrolment is open until early April 2019.

 Help us spread the word by sharing on social media!